 - " Private.
 Private Open Spaces, e.g. patios and balconies, are not freely open to the public and are only accessible from individual units. - " Common.
 Common Open Spaces are shared among residents within a building and often take the form of courtyards, plazas, or other amenities, such as pools.
-Common Open Space can also include shared indoor open space, such as community rooms or gyms.
+Common Open Space can also include shared indoor open space, such as community rooms or gyms. - " Public.
+Public Open Spaces, e.g. plazas, pocket parks, and paseos, are freely available to the public to use and typically include amenities such as seating, landscaping, fountains, and public art.

-Common Open Space (Pool Area)
+Public Open Space (Plaza)